WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 ## Manually copy files over to destination

 Our `index.html` file has `preflight.js` and `preflight.css` referenced in the head.
-But they are not present in output directory after building webpack, thus opening `index.html` directly in the browser from filesystem will greet *Hello World*, but checking console we will probably show `404` for those assets (and also *index.css*, but more on that later as we currently have no CSS at all).
+But they are not present in output directory after building webpack, thus remdering `index.html` will greet with *Hello World*, but checking console we will probably show `404` for those assets (and also *index.css*, but more on that later as we currently have no CSS at all).

 Let us consider these assets as a special case where we want to avoid any webpack stuff to be attached to it (runtime and manifest, more on that later).
 What do I mean by webpack stuff?
 Build the project once again for development (no minimising) and inspect `public/assets/index.js`. *That webpack stuff.*

-From the current tools that are available one approach would be to use `copy-webpack-plugin` which is quite popular (and you can use it for this purpose), however we will be using `filemanager-webpack-plugin` as *filemanager* allows specifying actions that are executed both before and/or after webpack begins the bundling process.
+From the current tools that are available one approach would be to use [`copy-webpack-plugin`](https://github.com/webpack-contrib/copy-webpack-plugin) which is quite popular (and you can use it for this purpose), however we will be using [`filemanager-webpack-plugin`](https://github.com/gregnb/filemanager-webpack-plugin) as *filemanager* allows specifying actions that are executed both before and/or after webpack begins the bundling process.

 ```sh
 npm install filemanager-webpack-plugin --save-dev